DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   -  ✴️Security Control Assessment (SCA) is the formal evaluation of a security infrastructure's individual mechanisms against a baseline or reliability expectation.
 The goals of an SCA are to
        - 🍮ensure the effectiveness of the security mechanisms
        - 🍮evaluate the quality and thoroughness of the risk management processes of the organization, and
        - 🍮produce a report of the relative strengths and weaknesses of the deployed security infrastructure.
+  - Security is established by understanding the assets of an organization that need protection and understanding the threats that could cause harm to those assets.
+Then Security controls are selected that provide protection for the CIA Triad of the assets at risk
   - If a security control's benefits cannot be quantified, evaluated, or compared, then it does not actually provide any security.
   - there are many frameworks to choose from, such as:
     -  🔴**Control Objectives for Information Technology (COBIT)** ("moderately referenced" on the exam)